tb69rr/Iris/README.md

 A list of equipment and links will be added shortly.

 Please download IRISBABY.docx to see full details of connections and equipment with pics.
+TIR3BUCK.ino is the arduino script.